JasonCodesC/order_matcher/README.md

 | 0.040 | 0.000 | 0.000 | 2000 | 1539 |

-V3:
+### V3 stats:

 Now that we arent dealing with the 0s lets try and increase throughput and decrease latency by using another data structure than the pointer based std::map.
-I
+I chose std::vector here as it has great cache locality and is dynamic so we can grow it as needed.
+(I did try to reserve a size but expierenced a slowdown due to reserving too big of a size, so in the future I may try to find a better resizing method).

 | sec  | orders_per_sec | trades_per_sec | total_orders | total_trades |